Physician Assistant Program Policy

-- Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
+- Complete two-thirds (66.6%) all cumulative units attempted since the start of your degree program with a grade of “C-“ or higher.
 Grades of D, F, X, Y, N, W, and V will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following quarters.

 - Maintain or achieve a cumulative GPA of 2.5 or higher.